Year 12 Access and Application Support Programme

 Are you in Year 12 and considering making an application to a competitive university?
 If so, we want to help support you.
 We therefore invite you to participate in our Y12 Access and Application Support - King's College Link Area programme.

-Through a series of online sessions, this programme will enable you to get your questions answered, clarify a few myths, and make an informed decision about the university to which you might like to apply, and the subjects which you want to study.
+Through a series of online sessions, and an in-person stay in Cambridge, this programme will enable you to get your questions answered, clarify a few myths, and make an informed decision about the university to which you might like to apply, and the subjects which you want to study.
 Overall, the programme should build your confidence to help you make a competitive application to a University of your choice, while helping you to form aspirations for the future.
 While this programme will include some specific details about the Cambridge application process if, after this programme you decide that Cambridge University isn't for you, the programme will still help provide you with the confidence you need to make a competitive application to another University.

 You can find information about what sessions you can expect on this programme below.